 For those after an immersive experience with strong contrast, ~32″ VA models can be attractive choices.
 The ASUS VG32VQR of the TUF Gaming series offers this, with a 2560 x 1440 resolution.
 The monitor has a somewhat pared back ‘gamery’ aesthetic, in keeping with others in the series.
 Plenty of matte black plastics in use, with a red ring at the join between the stand neck and base for a bit of extra visual interest.
 The OSD (On Screen Display) is controlled by a joystick and pressable buttons at the rear of the monitor, towards the right side as viewed from the front.

 Further details are available on the manufacturer’s website.
-Information on price and availability still to come.
+The monitor is listed for ~$450 USD.